Coco836/Program-Pur-Beurre/README.md

 - Configuration of the software under Windows 10 and connection to MySQL (host, username and password).
 - Installing Python Modules:
     - Ref file '__requirements.txt__'
+- How to run the program:
+    1. Run file 'populate_tables.py'
+    2. Run file 'interface.py'

 #### Database
 - Creation of the database named "__pur_beurre__".